A Co-Production with SFBATCO

 by Denmo Ibrahim

-Yusef, a recovering addict and Dina, his controlling big sister, return on the 4th of July to their childhood home in the suburbs to bury their deadbeat Dad.
-Can they figure out a) how to do an Islamic funeral before his body goes cold, b) who their estranged father was, and c) what family means without killing each other?
+Yusef, a recovering addict, and Dina, his controlling big sister, return on the 4th of July to the suburbs to bury their deadbeat Dad.
+As they rush to pull off an Islamic burial before his body goes cold, they’re forced to confront what family actually means.
+Can they do it without killing each other?
 Inshallah.

 June 19, 2026 - July 12, 2026